eesb99/optimization-mcp/README.md

 The portfolio optimization tool is for educational and analytical purposes only.
 It does not constitute financial, investment, or professional advice.
 Consult qualified financial advisors before making investment decisions.
 Past performance and model outputs do not guarantee future results.

 ### Accuracy and Validation
-All optimization tools undergo comprehensive testing (51/51 tests passing), but users should:
+All optimization tools undergo comprehensive internal testing and validation, but users should:
 - Verify results independently for critical applications
 - Test with known problems before production use
 - Validate assumptions and input data quality